Soil aggregate stability: Clay Particles

 Soil clay particles have varying effects on aggregate formation, depending on its type.
-Soil with 2:1 type of phyllosilicate clay minerals (e.g., montmoriollinite) typically have high cation exchange capacity (CEC), which allows them to bind with polyvalently charged organic matter complexes to form microaggregates (Amézketa, 1999).
-Soil organic matter is therefore the main binding agent in these soils (Six et al., 2000a).
+Soil with 2:1 type of phyllosilicate clay minerals (e.g., montmoriollinite) typically have high cation exchange capacity (CEC), which allows them to bind with polyvalently charged organic matter complexes to form microaggregates.
+Soil organic matter is therefore the main binding agent in these soils.
 On the other hand, in soils with oxides and 1:1 type of phyllosiliacte clay minerals (e.g., kaolinite), soil organic matter is not the only binding agent and aggregate formation is also due to electrostatic charges between and among oxides and kaolinite particles.
-Therefore, in these soils, aggregation is less pronounced (Six et al., 2000a).
+Therefore, in these soils, aggregation is less pronounced.

 Soil Organic Matter

 Soil organic matter can increase aggregate stability in soil and form a soil carbon sponge.
 Soil organic matter can be classified based on how it is incorporated in soil aggregates: